sib-swiss/training-collection/CONTRIBUTING.md

 If you have a [GitHub](https://github.com/) account, or are willing to [create one](https://github.com/join), but do not know how to use Git, you can report problems or suggest improvements by [creating an issue](https://github.com/sib-swiss/training-collection/issues).
 This allows us to assign the item to someone and to respond to it in a threaded discussion.

 ### Through a pull request

-2If you are comfortable with Git, and would like to add or change material,  you can submit a pull request (PR).
+If you are comfortable with Git, and would like to add or change material,  you can submit a pull request (PR).
 If you are contributing through a PR make sure to adhere to some formatting rules.

 A course in the list has the following format: